About Us

 Secretary

 Brian found a passion for exploring and preserving our natural areas in his early 20’s.
 It was this passion that Incredible Adventures embarked on a journey to reduce carbon emissions in their fleet.
 In 2002, Incredible Adventures transitioned to running 100% of its fleet on non-petroleum domestically produced fuel.
 Since 2003 Incredible Adventures has been off setting about 60,000 barrels of oil in its fleet every three years.
-Becoming a market leader in Sustainable Travel.
+Becoming a market leader in sustainable travel.

-In addition to now serving on the YGP Board Brian also sits on the SF Travel Tourism Board.
+In addition to serving on the YGP Board Brian also sits on the SF Travel Tourism Board.

 Teri has hiked extensively throughout Yosemite’s 1,200 square miles of wilderness, skied Badger Pass, white water rafted and floated the Merced River, toured on the Green Dragon, and participated in signature events at The Ahwahnee.
 Despite a fear of heights, she learned to rock climb on an amateur level at Swan Slab and has the scars to prove it!